AliChoukatli/CyberShield-Enterprise/04_Zero Trust & Security Hardening/Documentation/07 - Misconfig_Resolution.md

 #### Step 2: Modify the policy if needed

-This policy disables Basic Authentication for all legacy protocols by default.
+This policy disables Basic Authentication for all legacy protocols.

 ```powershell
 Set-AuthenticationPolicy -Identity "Block Basic Auth" `